lens-protocol/lens-v3/deploy/upgrades/1/spec.md

 - NamespaceFactory: MigrationNamespaceFactory -> NamespaceFactory (old code, but with event emitter removed)

 - LensFactory: MigrationLensFactory -> MigrationLensFactory (old code, but with event emitter removed)
+  - Add restriction to createAccountWithUsernameFree and deployAccount only by whitelisted multicall

 ### Beacons